Oakley Logo

 Oakley Logo 1993-1997

-This time, the developers separated the letter “O” into a separate element, enlarged it, and placed it above the word “Oakley”.
-They did not change the original writing style, but the form – yes.
-Therefore, the company’s name seems to be flattened with a huge oval “O”, demonstrating the extreme situation.
+This time, the developers highlighted the letter “O” as a separate element, enlarged it, and placed it above the word “Oakley.”
+They did not change the original writing style, but the shape, yes.
+Therefore, the company’s name appears flattened, with a huge oval “O,” suggesting an extreme situation.

 1997 – today